#FoundersFridays: Meet Ling Lin

 Meet Ling Lin, co-founder of Grip.
 Started in March 2020, Grip tests and tracks your hormones so you can proactively understand your hormonal health and fertility and have more options later.

+This week we spoke to Ling Lin, co-founder and chief product officer of Grip, which offers a hormonal and fertility test that you can take from the comfort of your home.
 The Grip test aims to provide all people with ovaries easier access to information about their bodies, hormonal health and fertility.

 What led you to start Grip Fertility?